Swatto/td/README.md

    td [global options] command [command options] [arguments...]

 VERSION:
-   1.4.1

-AUTHOR:
+   1.5

+AUTHORS:
-  Gaël Gillard - <gael@gaelgillard.com>
+   Gaël Gillard <gillardgael@gmail.com>
+   Umut Sevdi <sevdiumut@gmail.com>

 COMMANDS:
-   init, i  Initialize a collection of todos add, a   Add a new todo modify, m   Modify the text of an existing todo toggle, t   Toggle the status of a todo by giving his id clean Remove finished todos from the list reorder, r  Reset ids of todo or swap the position of two todo search, s   Search a string in all todos help, h  Shows a list of commands or help for one command
+   init, i     Initialize a collection of todos add, a      Add a new todo modify, m   Modify the text or any property of an existing todo toggle, t   Toggle the status of a todo by giving his id delete, d   Remove an existing todo reorder, r  Reset ids of todo swap, s     swap the position of two todos search, S   Search a string in all todos filter, f   Search for todos that have upcoming deadlines help, h     Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --done, -d     print done todos
-   --all, -a      print all todos
-   --help, -h     show help
-   --version, -v  print the version
+   --past         print todos that are past due (default: false) --done         print done todos (default: false) --all          print all todos (default: false) --help, -h     show help (default: false) --version, -v  print the version (default: false)
 ```